Andrew-Goetz/Four_Floors/README.md

 ## Windows

-The game does support Windows (clang was tested with an older build of the game), but there is currently not an easy way to build it.
-It is probably easiest to just install Windows Subsystem for Linux to get it to run for now, or use some other method of installing gcc and make on Windows.
+The game does support Windows (clang was tested with an older build of the game), but there is currently not an easy way to build it (too lazy to learn cmake for now).
+It is probably easiest to install Windows Subsystem for Linux to get it to run for now, or use some other method of installing gcc and make on Windows.

 ## Other

-For MacOS, BSD, and other Unix type operating systems, the code is untested but probably works.
+For MacOS, BSD, and other Unix type operating systems, the code is untested but probably still works.
 After installing gcc and make, follow the Linux instructions.
 You should receive an error message if the program is unable to run.

 ## Other Notes